grnet/snf-image/docs/advanced.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When an *snf-image-helper* configuration task runs, it expects to find the required information in its enviroment.
-In the table below we describe the enviroment variables that are present when the configuration tasks run.
+When an *snf-image-helper* configuration task runs, it expects to find the required information in its environment.
+In the table below we describe the environment variables that are present when the configuration tasks run.

 +---------------------+-------------------------------------------------------+